0xsandblast/knowledge/README.md

 # Academics
 Please find below a summary of all the subjects I had the opportunity to study in my academic career.
 I would like to point out that each subject listed has been studied in depth, unless explicitly stated.
 Courses generally begin with a historical context.

-_Note: For reasons of confidentiality and out of respect for the professors, I do not publish my projects publicly.
+_Note: For reasons of confidentiality and out of respect for the professors, I do not publish academic projects publicly.
 Please contact me so that I can share these projects with you.
 Thank you._

 ## Networks & Security
 - **Cisco CCNA**: